adambard/learnxinyminutes-docs/c.html.markdown

 void function_1();
 int function_2(void);

-// Must declare a 'function prototype' before main() when functions occur after
+// At a minimum, you must declare a 'function prototype' before its use in any function.
-// your main() function.
-int add_two_ints(int x1, int x2); // function prototype
+// Normally, protoypes are placed at the top of a file before any function definition. int add_two_ints(int x1, int x2); // function prototype
 // although `int add_two_ints(int, int);` is also valid (no need to name the args),
 // it is recommended to name arguments in the prototype as well for easier inspection

+// Function protoypes are not necessary if the function definition comes before
+// any other function that calls that function.
+However, it's standard practice to
+// always add the function prototype to a header file (*.h) and then #include that
+// file at the top.
+This prevents any issues where a function might be called
+// before the compiler knows of its existence; while also giving the developer a
+// clean header file to share with the rest of the project.

-// Your program's entry point is a function called
+// Your program's entry point is a function called "main".
+The return type can
+// be anything, however most operating systems expect a return type of 'int' for
+// error code processing.
-// main with an integer return type. int main(void) {
+int main(void) {
   // your program
 }